KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 ## Looping

-The top level of the Eliza code presented in *Paradigms* is as follows:
+The top level of Eliza in *Paradigms* uses the Common Lisp `loop` macro to repeatedly read lines of input from the keyboard before passing them to the Eliza rules processor:
 ```
 (defun eliza ()
   "Respond to user input using pattern matching rules."